 Be also uses this canvas weekend travel tote from Béis “for a regular weekend out of town.”
 She likes that it’s functional — the water-resistant bag has a sleeve that allows it to be placed on top of a rolling suitcase, organizational compartments including a laptop sleeve, and a separate bottom compartment where she can keep her running shoes.
 But she adds that the bag is still stylish enough to take to a work meeting.
 Adding to its functionality, the bag comes with shoulder straps as well as a removable cross-body strap.

-And if you’re looking to splurge on a weekend bag, Liz O’Brien, a dealer specializing in 20th-century decorative-arts and design, recommends this duffel from heritage luggage brand T. Anthony.
+If you’re looking to really splurge on a weekend bag, Liz O’Brien, a dealer specializing in 20th-century decorative arts and design, recommends this duffel from heritage luggage brand T. Anthony.
 “I’ve used T. Anthony bags for as long as I can remember,” she says.
 “From a design perspective, the stuff just always looks smart with the contrast leather trim.”
 She likes that the bag is “roomy without being too heavy,” adding that the luggage looks even better in person.
 Like the Paravel weekender, this can also be monogrammed — but at no extra cost.

 “There are few more classic combinations than waxed canvas and leather,” says Khederian, who also recommends this duffel from L.L.Bean.
 That’s because waxed canvas only looks better with use, he says, and is “made to get beaten up.”
-Featuring a classic shape with leather drop handles, adjustable shoulder strap, side pockets, and a reinforced bottom, it can be banged around a bit.
-“You don’t need to be precious with this bag,” Khederian adds.
+Featuring a classic shape with leather drop handles, an adjustable shoulder strap, side pockets, and a reinforced bottom, this can be banged around a bit.
+“You don’t need to be precious,” Khederian adds.

-If you’re looking for something handmade, consider the journey bag from Peg and Awl, which Designer Michele Varian recommends.
-It’s made in Philadelphia from waxed-cotton canvas, which Varian says is “superlight” and doesn’t “add to what I’m hauling around at all.”
-It also features six interior pockets and leather handles.
+If you’re looking for something handmade, consider the journey bag from Peg and Awl, which designer Michele Varian recommends.
+The bag, which has six interior pockets and leather handles, is made in Philadelphia from waxed-cotton canvas, which Varian says is “superlight” and doesn’t “add to what I’m hauling around at all.”
 Varian, echoing Khederian, likes that she can “abuse” it, too, and that it looks better the more she uses it.
 Another feature she appreciates: its unisex design, “so my husband and I can share it.”
 She told us that it’s more than big enough for the two of them to use together.

 Photographer Natalie Amrossi (a.k.a.
-Misshattan) opts for a leather duffel bag by Kenneth Cole.
+Misshattan) opts for this leather duffel bag by Kenneth Cole when she’s packing for a weekend trip.
 “I’m constantly traveling and need a bag that is not only functional but stylish,” she says.
-She likes that the black gives it “a certain timeless quality,” and appreciates that it fits everything she needs for going on a short trip, thanks to its many pockets.
+Amrossi likes that the simple design gives it “a certain timeless quality,” and appreciates that the bag fits everything she needs for going on a short trip, thanks to its many pockets.